RobinWragg/RobinGB/README.md

 # RobinGB
-A Game Boy emulator in active development.
+A simple, efficient, cross-platform Game Boy emulator.
 It's written in C89 to allow it to compile on many microcontroller-oriented cross-compilers.
 It's also C++ friendly.
-RobinGB is a very efficient emulator, enabling it to run on very small devices with low clock speeds and less than 256KB of RAM.
+RobinGB is a very performant emulator, enabling it to run on very small devices with low clock speeds and less than 256KB of RAM.
 I hope for it to find a place in hackerspace and DIY IoT projects.

 With Super Mario Land as a benchmark, RobinGB currently runs at full speed with approximately 20% headroom on a 240MHz MCU such as the ESP32 (single-threaded) or an overclocked Teensy 3.6.
 Further optimisation is planned, but the current focus is on developing the audio implementation and adding support for more games.